LucasJMO/E6Plus/prestige_classes/Hierophant.md

 Neutral evil    |Neutral good
 Chaotic evil    |Lawful good

 **Bless Water**(Su): You gain the ability to create temporary potions.
-Each day you may select one spell you know and imbue a vial of water with its benefits.
+Once per day per class level you may select one spell you know and imbue a vial of water with its benefits.
 The spell must be a valid choice for the Brew Potion feat.
 The vial of water becomes a potion of the selected spell.
 If not consumed, the temporary potion reverts to normal water after 12 hours.

 **Divine Counterspell**(Su): As an immediate action, you can expend one of your spells to counter a spell.
 Upon using this ability you must identify the spell with a spellcraft check (DC 15 + the spell's level).
 If you correctly identify the spell you can expend a spell or spell slot of a level equal to or higher than the spell being cast to counter the spell.
 This ability is usable once per day per class level.